Hanna Salzman (she/her)

 Hana Greenberg

 Hi!
-My name is Hana, and I'm a third-year undergraduate at the University of Toronto majoring in Political Science and minoring in both Applied Data Science and Creative Writing.
+My name is Hana, and I'm entering my third year at the University of Toronto majoring in Political Science and minoring in both Applied Data Science and Creative Writing.
 My academic interests lie in the intersections between technology and society; I'm particularly interested in how artificial intelligence interacts with and affects human communities.
 In my free time, I love to learn new languages (I speak 5 fluently!), train capoeira, cook, and write.
 Please feel free to reach out -- I look forward to meeting more people in the Laidlaw community!

 Aron Pechy